vladikcomper/MegaPCM/docs/Sample_table_format.md

-# Mega PCM 2 Sample table format
+# Mega PCM 2 Sample Table Format

 Mega PCM 2's sample table consists of sample record definitions (`dcSample`) and **must** be terminated by the ___end marker___ (`dc.w -1`).
 Actual samples are usually included after the table in the same file (via `incdac`), though they can be located anywhere in the ROM.